Our Wythenshawe House Office is now open again by appointment only, find out more here.

-Cleaning services have continued to all common areas of our schemes with enhanced routines in place to focus upon handles and key touch points being cleansed.
+Our Mobile Cleaning services will continue to all common areas of our schemes and the enhanced routines that focus upon handles, intercom panels and other key touch points will continue until Government guidance changes

 Communal grounds and service charge services continue in line with demand, all planned visits to be undertaken.
-13 visits expected between April and the end of September, then 4 between October and March.
+We aim to deliver 13 visits expected between April and the end of September, then 4 between October and March.

 Fire safety works restarted in June at several blocks to continue sprinklers, alarms etc. Heating works have been increased to clear deferred installations and external work stream are being gradually re-introduced, with fencing and pathways resumed in June, and External Painting and Roofing works restarting in July.